 The Workbook contains **2,002 practice test questions; the Companion Study Guide cross-references every word in the workbook’s 2,002 multiple-choice text practice questions.

 The “Full Test Prep Set” and “Trio Test Prep” – each listed on www.CRRbooks.com

 Monette will help you to pass your test and to exceed schooling and career goals. http://crrbooks.com/index.php?cPath=61

 Did You Know: You can accelerate your career with private tutoring and career coaching?
 Court reporting veteran Monette Benoit can help you achieve your goals.

 • Motivational skills to keep you moving forward,

 • Development of skills to author your book, your blog, and how to publish,

-• Communication skills and daily interaction improvement skills.
+• Communication skills, daily interaction improvement skills, and much more.

 Who comes to Monette for tutoring and career coaching?